c-git/hackerrank/readme.md

 7. Update the problem name in `tests/run_samples.rs`.
 8. Determine the expected output of the algorithm.
 9. Set type of evaluation used for problem in `tests/run_samples.rs`.
-10. Create create a new file in `src/bin` with the name of the problem followed by `.rs`.
+10. Create a new file in `src/bin` with the name of the problem followed by `.rs`.
 11. Read problem description on website and write your solution.
-12. Use `cargo test --test run_samples` to run the test cases.d to the screen).
+12. Use `cargo test --test run_samples` to run the test cases

 # Detailed Steps